 Do I have to pay taxes on gifted cryptocurrency?

 As you can see, most cryptocurrency gifts will not be taxable, unless you are gifting many millions of dollars of cryptocurrency.
 It is important to understand that the annual gift tax exemption and the lifetime gift and estate tax exemption change frequently, so you may want to verify how much these exemptions are each year that you gift cryptocurrency.
-If you are concerned that your cryptocurrency gift may be taxable, our tax experts are happy to assist you with determining the tax implications of the cryptocurrency gift.
+If you are concerned that your cryptocurrency gift may be taxable, you may want to ask a lawyer about the tax implications of the cryptocurrency gift.